 Nightshade vegetables contain alkaloids which are healthy and safe to eat.
 Yet, some people cannot tolerate the alkaloids and they can have a negative effect on the body.
 The same principle applies to those who are gluten intolerant or lactose intolerant.
 Some people are alkaloid intolerant and when they do not ingest the nightshade vegetables all those symptoms mentioned (muscle soreness, etc.) subside, much like lactose intolerant individuals do not drink milk and gluten free individuals stay away from food items that contain gluten.

 If you think you are sensitive to nightshade vegetables, take them completely out of your diet for two weeks.
-Keep a diary of how you feel; is there a difference in muscle soreness, stiffness, bloating, cramping, etc.?
+Keep a dairy of how you feel; is there a difference in muscle soreness, stiffness, bloating, cramping, etc.?
 If you notice a difference, you should cut them out of your diet and call your doctor to get tested.
 If you do not notice a difference, then incorporate them back into your diet and enjoy the benefits you are getting from this tasty group of vegetables.